regular030/SaturnArm/README.md

 #  TODO

-- Finalize camera mounting solution
+- Finalize camera mounting solution - do by June 7th
-- Start coding VR → Arm Pose in Unity
+- Start coding VR → Arm Pose in Unity - do on June 5th-6th